 Ted Swedenburg is Professor of Anthropology, University of Arkansas.
 Author of Memories of Revolt: The 1936-39 Rebellion and the Palestinian National Past.
 Co-editor of Palestine, Israel and the Politics of Popular Culture and of Displacement, Diaspora, and Geographies of Identity.

 A Hot Cup of Joe – Archaeology, anthropology, science, and skepticism

-Carl Feagans is a graduate of the University of Texas at Arlington’s anthropology program, now in the master’s program for archaeology.
+Carl Feagans is a graduate of the University of Texas at Arlington’s anthropology program.
 Among academic interests are the religious and cult beliefs of prehistoric peoples, particularly in the Near East around the Pre-Pottery Neolithic.
 Also fascinated with cognitive archaeology and early information storage.